davber/clj-clos/README.md

 * The implementation is quite inefficient since it calculates the whole method chain even though only next one is used.

-* Whenever a method chain is calculated it *is* cached, though, for use next time. **NOTE**: this cache will be cleared every time `defmethod*` is invoked, but not for regular `demethod` forms, so the latter can create a stale cache.
+* Whenever a method chain is calculated it *is* cached, though, for use next time. **NOTE**: this cache will be cleared every time `defmethod*` is invoked, but not for regular `defmethod` forms, so the latter can create a stale cache.
 I.e., please use `defmethod*` instead of `defmethod`.

 * It currently resolves the chain from the universal taxonomy, i.e., any custom taxonomy provided to